AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/templates.md

   * Or directly at: `https://<host>:<port>/libs/wcm/core/content/sites/templates.html/conf`
 * Can [create a folder for the templates](#creating-a-template-folder-admin) if necessary
 * [Create a new template](#creating-a-new-template-template-author), which will initially be empty
-* [Define additional properties](#defining-template-properties-template-author) for the template if required
+* [Define additional properties](#defining-template-properties-template-author) for the template if necessary
 * [Edit the template](#editing-templates-template-authors) to define the:
   * [Structure](#editing-a-template-structure-template-author) - Predefined content that cannot be changed on pages created with the template.
   * [Initial Content](#editing-a-template-initial-content-author) - Predefined content that can be changed on pages created with the template.